saulrichardson/edgar-ai/README.md

 **Automated, self-improving data extraction for SEC exhibits.**

-Edgar-AI reads raw HTML filings straight from EDGAR and turns them into clean, query-ready tables—*without* hand-written regexes, templates, or routing rules.
+Edgar-AI reads raw exhibits straight from EDGAR and turns them into clean, query-ready tables—*without* hand-written regexes, templates, or routing rules.
 An ensemble of LLM personas invents the goals, designs the schemas, extracts the data, critiques itself, and learns from every document it touches.